JoshuaJB/SMART-ECRTS19/gaussian-average/README.md

   [0.6, 1) with periods inside the window [10, 100].
 - `./1st-run-archive` contains our first run of this benchmark suite with the updated modeling.
-Contains a large amount of repeated data due to bad permutation management. **DEPRECATE:D** Not used in the paper and simply stored here for archival purposes.
+Contains a large amount of repeated data due to bad permutation management. **DEPRECATED:** Not used in the paper and simply stored here for archival purposes.

 ## Titling Disambiguation